 Based on these permissions, you will be able to upload or download data to your ICA project (upload and download rights) and will be allowed to take actions in the Project, Flow and Base modules related to the granted permission.

 In case of an old workspace, you have the possibility to enable these workspace permissions.
-If enabled, you will see the same behaviour as described above.
-If not, the workspace will continu working as before.
+If enabled, you will see the same behavior as described above.
+If not, the workspace will continue working as before.

 The workspace is not always accessible; it needs to be started before it can be used.
-From the moment a workspace is in the “Running” state, a node with a specific capacity is assigned to this workspace.
+From the moment a workspace is Running, a node with a specific capacity is assigned to this workspace.
 From that moment on, you can start working in your workspace.
 As long as the workspace is running, the resources provided for this workspace will be charged.

 - 2.Click on Start button

 - 3.On the top of the details tab, the status changes to “Starting”.
 When you click on the >_Access tab, the message “The workspace is starting” appears.

 - 4.Wait until the status is “Running” and the “Access” tab can be opened.
 This can take some time because the necessary resources have to be provisioned.